PS-83 by-elections had suspicious voting as well and fraudulent voting patterns. FAFEN observers bring forth more irregularities in this report.

 ISLAMABAD, June 20, 2012: Heavy police presence inside polling stations and suspicious voting patterns at five polling stations marked the by-election for the PS-83 (Sanghar-VI), which compared to recent by-polls witnessed relatively better turnout, reports the Free and Fair Election Network (FAFEN) in its Preliminary Report on Wednesday.

-The seat was vacated due to death of MPA Abdul Salam Thaheem, who won in the 2008 general elections by securing 30,542 votes when the voter turnout was 47%.
+The PS-83 by-elections were held as the seat fell vacant after the death of MPA Abdul Salam Thaheem, who won in the 2008 general elections by securing 30,542 votes when the voter turnout was 47%.
 As many as 108,284 voters are registered in PS-83 (Sanghar-VI) – 58,045 male and 50,239 female.
-Compared to the number of registered voters in the 2008 general elections, 8,284 fewer voters were registered for the by-election.
+Compared to the number of registered voters in the 2008 general elections, 8,284 fewer voters were registered for the by-election.Â

 The Election Commission of Pakistan (ECP) set up 93 – 26 male, 26 female and 41 combined polling stations.
 The polling stations had 286 polling booths – 156 male and 130 female.